entropybit/survivinpkcs/README.md

 <img src="https://github.com/entropybit/survivinpkcs/blob/master/pdbs/aligned_heterotetramer.png" width="800">

 To achieve this we first replaced the DNA-PKcs head region from the Schroedinger poses with the closed head structure, resulting in the two structures [state1](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/state1.pdb) and [state2](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/state2.pdb).
-However, this thas the effect that proximity for S20 to the PI3k region is not given anymore.
-A Molecular Dynamics simuation starting from this structure did not result in a stable simuation instead the two DNA-PKcs - Survivin Monomer complexes seperated.
+However, this has the effect that proximity for S20 to the PI3k region is not given anymore.
+A Molecular Dynamics simulation starting from this structure did not result in a stable simulation instead the two DNA-PKcs - Survivin Monomer complexes separated.

 To overcome this and also to analyze the importance of the BIR region with a larger sample size, a global docking was performed with Rosetta.

 ### Protein-Protein Docking with Rosetta

-First we perforemd a global docking, which means that a complete uninformed docking is run where several positions of the *ligand* protein on the surface of the *receptor* protein are tried.
+First we performed a global docking, which means that a complete uninformed docking is run where several positions of the *ligand* protein on the surface of the *receptor* protein are tried.
 This was done using our (global_docking.sh)[https://github.com/entropybit/survivinpkcs/blob/master/scripts/global_docking.sh] script which can simply be executed after making it executable:
 ```
 chmod u+x global_docking.sh
 ./global_docking.sh
 ```
-Within this skript global docking of the survivin dimer with the head domain is executed.
+Within this script global docking of the Survivin dimer with the head domain is executed.
 Before using it the Rosetta paths and target path have to be updated:
 ```
 ROSETTA_PATH=/path/to/rosetta